 Charlotte promotes Chambers through high-quality marketing communications.

-She conceives content for social media, writes regular news stories for the website, monitors and promotes media coverage, liaises with journalists and produces submissions for the legal directories.
-She also works on planning and managing seminars and events.
+She devises content for social media (Twitter and LinkedIn), writes regular news stories for the website, monitors and promotes media coverage, liaises with journalists and produces submissions for the legal directories.
+She also plans and manages seminars and events.

 Before joining Garden Court Chambers in September 2017, Charlotte worked across a variety of communications and editorial roles within the British Council in Bangkok, London, and most recently Amman.

-In March 2018, to mark International Women’s Day, Charlotte delivered a week-long series of events, from panel discussions to a creative evening of poetry and storytelling.
+In March 2018 and 2019, to mark International Women’s Day, Charlotte delivered a series of events, from panel discussions and film screenings, to a creative evening of poetry and storytelling.